 MNSO SHAREHOLDER ALERT: Jakubowitz Law Reminds MINISO Shareholders of a Lead Plaintiff Deadline of October 17, 2022

 NEW YORK, Sept.
-23, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of MINISO Group Holding Limited ( NYSE: MNSO).
+30, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of MINISO Group Holding Limited (NYSE: MNSO).

 To receive updates on the lawsuit, fill out the form: